Improving Workflow Integration with xPath: Design and Evaluation of a Human-AI Diagnosis System in Pathology: Related Work

-Recent HCI research has demonstrated numerous examples of human-AI collaboration, where AI takes human input and conducts automation to ease humans' burden on performing repeated routines \cite{chen2018forte, willett2018mixed, lee2019smartmanikin}.
-In the digital pathology domain, multiple works have shown that the human + AI team has the potential to increase the quality of diagnoses.
-For example, Wang \etal~report that combining AI and human diagnoses improves pathologists’ performance on breast cancer metastasis classification with an $\sim$85\% reduction of human error rate \cite{wang2016deep}.
-More recent work by Bulten \etal~points out that the introduction of AI assistance increases pathologists' agreement with the expert reference standard in the prostate cancer grading \cite{bulten2021artificial}.
-Meanwhile, Buccinca \etal~show that users might over-rely on AI by failing to recognize or correct AI when its predictions are wrong \cite{buccinca2021trust}.
-Such a contradiction in the performance opens up a question: how should human-AI collaboration be employed to harness the AI without incurring bias?
-To answer this question, Horvitz first sheds light on the design of human-AI collaboration by proposing a series of principles of mixed-initiative interactions \cite{horvitz1999principles}.
-Amershi \etal~further enhance Horvitz's work with 18 design guidelines on how humans could better interact with AI, such as ``support efficient correction'' and ``make clear why the system did what it did'' \cite{amershi2019guidelines}.
+One way to increase AI's workflow integration for medical users is by enabling them to collaborate with AI.
+And enabling human-AI collaboration requires ``goal understanding, preemptive task co-management and shared progress tracking'' \cite{wang2020human}.

-However, Yang \etal~ point out that implementing these guidelines is a non-trivial task \cite{yang2020re} --- specifically, the uncertainty and complexity in AI's inference make it hard for users to control the data reasoning process.
-Going beyond collaborative research in the general domain, Cai \etal~highlight medical experts' need for information from AI, which includes the AI's capabilities measured in well-defined metrics and transparency to overcome subjectivity \cite{cai2019hello}.
-Meanwhile, merely automating a part of work would not be sufficient to motivate the medical users --- a medical human-AI collaborative tool should set the explicit goal of helping medical users increase the overall quality of work \cite{yang2016investigating}.
+Recent HCI research has demonstrated numerous examples of human-AI collaboration in various general tasks, such as content creation \cite{willett2018mixed, jeon2021fashionq, jeon2021fancy}, design \cite{chen2018forte, lee2019smartmanikin}, well-being \cite{yan2022emo}, and accessibility \cite{liu2022cross}.
+For medical tasks, various human-AI collaboration systems have shown their validity in improving doctors' agreement \cite{bulten2021artificial, fogliato2022goes, lee2021human}, mental effort \cite{cai2019human}, and accuracy \cite{bertram2022computer}.
+However, literature has also suggested that AI performance might be influenced by clinical factors in the wild \cite{park2019identifying, beede2020human, wang2021brilliant}.
+In the pathology domain, multiple works have shown that the human + AI approach could potentially increase the quality of diagnoses.
+For example, Wang \etal~reported that combining AI and human diagnoses improves pathologists' performance in breast cancer metastasis classification with an $\sim$85\% reduction in human error rate \cite{wang2016deep}.
+More recent work by Bulten \etal~has suggested that the introduction of AI assistance increases pathologists' agreement with the expert reference standard in prostate cancer grading \cite{bulten2021artificial}.